Standing Directions 2018

 The 2018 Directions were approved on 11 October 2018, and subsequently updated in early December 2018 to incorporate Ministerial and machinery of government changes following the State election.

 Instructions are issued by DTF and are mandatory.
 The Instructions provide more detailed mandatory requirements, in specific areas of risk and are linked to specific Directions through corresponding numbering.

 Guidance is issued by DTF and is non-mandatory.
-The Guidance provides supporting information in relation to the interpretation and implementation of the Directions and Instructions.
-The Guidance is linked to specific Directions through corresponding numbering.
+The Guidance provides further background information and explanation in relation to specific SD and Instruction requirements, to assist departments and agencies to comply with legislative requirements.

 Standing Directions fact sheet

 The fact sheet provides a summary of the 2016 Directions, changes from the 2003 Directions and information on implementation, transitional arrangements and exemptions.

 Find out if your agency is subject to the Standing Directions

 This fact sheet helps you determine if your agency is subject to the Standing Directions.